 The Earth and the Sun may be millions of kilometres away from each other but the Sun is very big indeed so there is a very big gravitational force between them.

 Newton’s Second Law of Motion says that if something is not moving we need a force to make it move, and if it is moving we need a force to make it move faster or more slowly or in a different direction.
-Sam has never played golf but he knows that the ball does not move until you hit it, and he has played beach tennis and knows that you need to hit the ball hard to return it (make it go back to the other end, that is, make it move in a totally different direction).Sam realises that this means that if something is moving in a circle we need a force to keep it moving in a circle.
+Sam has never played golf but he knows that the ball does not move until you hit it, but he has played beach tennis and knows that you need to hit the ball hard to return it (make it go back to the other end, that is, make it move in a totally different direction).Sam realises that this means that if something is moving in a circle we need a force to keep it moving in a circle.
 One day he stuffs some old T-shirts into an old pillow case and makes them into a soft bundle on the end of a rope.
 He and his friends go onto the beach - they take a plastic bucket with their lunch in it as well as the rope and the bundle.
 On the beach they start swinging the bundle round in a circle.
 They can feel a force in the rope, the faster they swing it the bigger the force, it can be several times the weight of the bundle.

 We sometimes call this force the centrifugal force, from the Latin for fleeing from the centre, but if we let go of the rope this is not actually what happens, the bundle goes on in a straight line not straight outwards from the centre.

 They do the same with the bucket filled with sea water - but stand well clear: if it hits you a bucket of water will hurt you much more than a bundle of clothes and make you very wet.

 Adults (if you have not done this before it is best to practise beforehand wearing swimmers) can sometimes make the bucket go right over their heads without the water falling out.
 Children cannot often do this, they have to use a shorter rope so they must make the bucket go faster.